 Dr danielle engles, nd

-I have a Bachelor of Arts degree in English Literature and French from Skidmore College in Upstate New York.
-I believe there is a strong connection to my love of literature to my appreciation for people's stories!
-I approach the human body and medicine as a language and that has worked well in connecting my arts background with science.
-After attending Portland State University and completing the pre-medical coursework, I entered the doctorate program at National University of Natural Medicine, graduating in 2005.
+I have a Bachelor of Arts degree in English Literature with a minor in French from Skidmore College.
+I believe there is a strong connection with my love of literature to my appreciation for people's stories!
+I enjoyed an early career in advertising and marketing while playing competitive sports and coaching soccer.
+I decided to pursue studying medicine because I loved nutrition and wanted to improve my own athletic performance.
+I attended Portland State University for pre-medical coursework and then went on to complete the four-year naturopathic doctorate program at National College of Natural Medicine.
+I graduated from NCNM (now NUNM) in 2005.
 My Doctorate Thesis is entitled: Xenobiotics and Hormone Dysregulation: Detoxification to Support Fertility.
-NUNM library, 200
+NUNM library, 2005